Travel Authorization

 Travel Advances are issued up to seven days prior to the departure date of the trip and will be directly deposited into the employee's primary bank account as indicated in UAccess Employee.
 A check can be issued if a note is placed on the Disbursement Voucher stating that the payee prefers a check disbursement.
 Please update the Disbursement Voucher with the employee’s home address and click the ‘check enclosure’ box.

 Yes, provided the traveler has the Travel/Hotel enhancement, the PCard may be used for hotel expenses (room and tax only).
-Please visit the Purchasing PCard website for additional information
+See PCard Program for additional information.

 Yes, provided the traveler/department card has the Travel/Hotel enhancement, the PCard may be used for hotel expenses (room and tax only).
-Please visit the Purchasing PCard website for additional information
+See PCard Program for additional information.

 Meal Reimbursements